 Well is not about repressing the anger, if it made you angry …IT’S TOO FREAKING LATE!

-The moment you REALLY figure this out your attitude will change, you’ll feel less frustrated and angry and you’ll take better care of her.
+You’ll feel less frustrated and angry, and you’ll take better care of her.

 This is how you CRACK THE CODE to the traumatizing, unexpected and immobilizing effects of negative emotions such as anger, embarrassment, helplessness, guilt, grief, depression, and worry…